 For additional information, click on the links below.

 Core Services and Data

 - Communicable Disease Surveillance & Outbreak Investigation

 Epidemiologists and disease investigators monitor the incidence of communicable diseases in Hamilton County and investigate/mitigate multiple outbreaks each year that affect our residents.
-Communicable diseases are illnesses that are caused by infectious agents such as bacteria, viruses, fungi and parasites.
+Communicable diseases are illnesses that are caused by bacteria, viruses, fungi and parasites.
 Tracking these diseases allows state and local health departments to detect unusual incidences of disease, investigate sources of infection, implement effective control measures, and develop programs and policies to prevent the spread of disease.
 Weekly and monthly surveillance reports are circulated among stakeholders such as infection control practitioners in our local hospitals.
-Moreover, epidemiologists track and investigate unusual increases in emergency department registrations as well school absenteeism in an effort to understand the impact of disease on our local population and to promote early detection of outbreaks.
-The most recent expanded communicable disease report can be accessed by visiting our reports page (click here).
+Moreover, epidemiologists track and investigate unusual increases in emergency department registrations as well as school absenteeism in an effort to understand the impact of disease on our local population and to promote early detection of outbreaks.
 The Community AHEAD program tool (see below) also provides access to local health statistics.